4 Reading Tips That Will Make You A Better Writer

 That’s not to say you should only read from the genre you write in.
 Supplementing your reading with other books is also a valid way to read, and of course, there’s nothing wrong with reading simply for pleasure.
 But when it comes to your writing, whether you’re a single or multi-genre author, getting to know the genre that you write is the best start you can give yourself.

-Intimate knowledge of your genre through extensive reading will give you a feel for common tropes, audience expectations, and subverting those expectations when needed.
+Intimate knowledge of your genre through extensive reading will give you a feel for common tropes and audience expectations, and give you the tools for subverting those expectations when needed.
 A writer who has spent time deeply exploring their chosen arena is far better poised for success.

 Taking notes is the best way to keep your reading focused and intentional.
 It means that you approach the act of reading differently than when you’re reading for pleasure.
 Reading for fun means you can immerse yourself in the story and let it carry you on the waves of your imagination, but when you take notes, you’re more likely to look at a story’s details and really pay attention to the nuance.